 Food ads need to make consumers salivate and wish they could have a bite of what you’re selling.

 This ad doesn’t need a lot of words, the visual storytelling is more than enough to show how appealing the lollipop looks.
+It may take a bit of time, but you’ll see the reason why the ants are ignoring the lollipop.
+It’s sugar free!
+Get it?
 This ad works quite well especially for the health-conscious.

 Nothing shows the playfulness of Nutella better than this ad that uses reverse psychology to get you interested.
 Instead of doing what the ad tells you, you’d want to actually do the opposite.